appac/cornelius/README.md

 **Find both in search results*

-Beware that grabbing a player by their team abbreviation has it's limitations.
-See the limitations section below.
 ```javascript
 // getting Chris Young of the Kansas City Royals via team abbreviation
 cornelius.get('chris young', 'kc')